 The global e-commerce industry is projected to reach US$4,791.00bn in 2025, making this a lucrative field for experts in online sales.

-For instance, a company hosting an international conference might hire a consultant to coordinate venues, speakers, and sponsorships.
-Consultants offer:
+For example, a company hosting a global conference might hire a consultant to handle venue selection, speaker coordination, and sponsorship management.
+Common responsibilities include:

 Read more: 35+ Best Online Business Ideas